Former university professor of marketing and communications, Sallie is an independent publisher and marketing communications consultant.

 It is never easy deciding what to charge customers for your product or service, but it's something that has to be done.
 After all, price is the only one of the four major marketing mix elements (product, price, place/distribution, and promotion) that brings in revenue.
 All the other elements represent costs/expenses.

-In this Hub, I'm taking a look at price and some of the main factors that should be considered by marketers as they prepare to make pricing decisions.
-Four questions, specifically, will be addressed in this Hub:
+In this article, I'm taking a look at price and some of the main factors that should be considered by marketers as they prepare to make pricing decisions.

 Who Is Responsible for Setting Prices?